telerik/ajax-docs/controls/calendar/functionality/title-settings.md

-You can customize the **RadCalendar** Title to define how and what information should be shown.
+You can customize the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) Title to define how and what information should be shown.

 ## Title text